 I personally like the Britax brand (they’ve got the Marathon and Advocate Clicktight as well), but the Radian RXT wins out over the Boulevard as far as weight capacity and all-in-one capabilities.
 That and it’s slim design make it almost impossible to beat.

-It is safest to always refer to the product’s manual when installing a carseat.
+It is safest to always refer to the product’s manual when installing.
 However, these instructions will still get you through.
 These instructions are for using the lap-shoulder belt method.

 1 .Place the restraint in a forward-facing position.